 N.B.
 Core units are generally offered every year, while elective units are offered in alternative semesters.
 Please refer to the college timetable to find out what’s being offered.

-College Secretary at BST (Australia)
+College Secretary and PA to the Principal at BST (Australia)

 “I hadn’t been a Christian very long when I started at BST, and the GradDip program actually grew my personal relationship with God just as much as my knowledge of the Bible.
 I never felt that I was just being taught theoretical truths – we were always encouraged to apply everything we learnt in our lives.
 And now I work for the college I see it from the other side and get to be a part of bringing students on that journey.
 It’s an awesome privilege.”